OpenNebula/docs/source/advanced_components/marketplace/market_dh.rst

 The DockerHub marketplace will also create a new VM template associated with the imported image.
 This template can be customized by the user (e.g adding the desire kernel, tune parameter, etc...).

+.. note:: More information on how to use DockerHub images with the different hypervisors can be found :ref:`here <container_image_usage>`.

 |image1|

 Requirements and limitations